ViramPurohit/ExoPlayerDemo/README.md

-# ExoPlayer2 Sample Project
+# ExoPlayer Demo Project

 #### This repo updated for r2.5.1 version.

-You can play videos and musics with ExoPlayer.
-This demo shows you how to use ExoPlayer.
-You can play mp3s or radio stream links with RadioActivity.
+You can play audio and video with ExoPlayer.

 ### Playing Audio